 Time Warner is an ISP which is part of the second largest telecommunications company in the United States.
 The company often regulates the Internet quality received by their customers.
-We’re going to take a closer look at why a VPN is critical for Time Warner Cable customers and which ones are the best.

 There are several reasons you’ll want to consider using a VPN with Time Warner Cable connections.